This article originally appeared on VICE UK.

 His daughter, Dil Kerim, refuses to be cowed by the threat of violence and persecution.
 Though her elderly grandmother and infant cousins are thought to be imprisoned in Chinese camps, Dil says: “We are not afraid.”
 The “scariest thing”, she admits, “is the unknown”.

-Tariq, a Uighur student living in London who requested anonymity, believes the issue is international: “There’s this sense of... paranoia amongst the Uighur community.
+Tariq, a Uighur student living in London, believes the issue is international: “There’s this sense of... paranoia amongst the Uighur community.
 They’re weary about disclosing their feelings about what’s happening because [Uighurs] were caught in Turkey who were there specifically for the reason of spying.
 They would infiltrate the community and report back to the Chinese.”

 The belief that moles are now deliberately entering diaspora communities to spy on them isn’t uncommon, though it is unclear how many spies there actually are.
 The Jamestown Foundation, a Washington DC-based research institute, has written of one Xinjiang detainee who was sent to spy on a member of his own family in Europe.